manulera/annotated-igem-distribution/README.md

 ### External files

 The file `2024_Parts_List.csv` contains the list of plasmids and comes from the [iGEM airtable](https://airtable.com/appgWgf6EPX5gpnNU/shrb0c8oYTgpZDRgH/tblNqHsHbNNQP2HCX).

+A summary without the sequences can be found in `2024_parts_summary.csv`.

 ## Running the pipeline